-In my opinion, with one exception, the operational planning; timber harvesting; road construction, maintenance and deactivation; silviculture; and fire protection activities carried out by Halalt First Nation on woodlot licence W1632 between February 1, 2011, and May 20, 2013, complied in all significant respects with the requirements of the Forest and Range Practices Act, the Wildfire Act and related regulations, as of May 2013.
+In my opinion, with two exceptions, the operational planning; timber harvesting, road construction, silviculture and fire protection activities carried out by the Penelakut First Nation on woodlot licence W0033 between February 1, 2011, and May 20, 2013, complied in all significant respects with the requirements of the Forest and Range Practices Act, the Wildfire Act and related regulations, as of May 2013.
 No opinion is provided regarding fire tools and road deactivation.